 2. What personal data and data is processed and the legal basis for processing

-There are different types of information we obtain, whether directly from you at sign up or automatically via your device (for instance, personal computer, laptop, mobile phone) when you use our Sites.
-Essentially, we only obtain what is strictly necessary to provide you with our Services, no more, no less.
+There are different types of information we collect, whether directly from you at sign up (Article 13 GDPR) or automatically via your device (for instance, personal computer, laptop, mobile phone) when you use our Sites (Article 13-14 GDPR).
+In accordance with “data minimization” principle (Article 5(1)(c) GDPR), we collect and process only what is strictly necessary to provide you with our Services, no more, no less.

-The rest is the technical stuff that must be processed in order to provide you with our services.
+The rest is the technical information that must be processed in order to provide you with our services.

 * This is a piece of information that is automatically transmitted from your electronic device when you use your browser.
 More information about what kind of information your browser transmits can be found on the sites of the browser companies (for example, Chrome).
 You can disable the transfer of cookies at any time in the browser settings.